Jhou23/SQL-Daily-Practice/Collection/Uber Queries.md

 Report the following statistics for each month of 2020:

-The number of drivers currently with the Hopper company by the end of the month (active_drivers).

-The number of accepted rides in that month (accepted_rides).
+The number of drivers currently with the Hopper company by the end of the month (active_drivers).\n The number of accepted rides in that month (accepted_rides).

 ## Tables